AsiliStart/AsiliStart.github.io/README.md

-# 🌱 Asili Start – Private Review & Feedback
+# 🌱 Asili Start – Feedback

 Welcome to the **Asili Start** prototype!
 This is a **private preview** of our platform, designed to empower young entrepreneurs in **East Africa** by connecting them with **investors and funding opportunities**.